Prior to boarding your domestic flights in India as you leave

 paisa, but since the value of the paisa is so small, it is hardly

 ever used.
 Internationally, within currency transactions, it is

 also abbreviated as INR.
-The exchange rates floats and has recently
+The exchange rates floats and continuously

 If you are planning to wear full length clothes during your walking